-If you plan to use an electronic software distribution (ESD) solution to deploy virtual applications, it is important to understand the factors that go into and are affected by that decision.
-This topic describes the benefits of using an ESD-based scenario and provides information about the publishing and package streaming methods that you will need to consider as you proceed with your deployment.
+If you plan to use an electronic software distribution (ESD) solution to deploy virtual applications, it's important to understand the factors that go into and are affected by that decision.
+This article describes the benefits of using an ESD-based scenario and provides information about the publishing and package streaming methods that you'll need to consider as you proceed with your deployment.

-Important Whichever ESD solution you use, you must be familiar with the requirements of your particular solution.
-If you are using Microsoft Endpoint Configuration Manager, see the Configuration Manager documentation at https://go.microsoft.com/fwlink/?LinkId=66999.
+Whichever ESD solution you use, you must be familiar with the requirements of your particular solution.
+For example, see Microsoft Configuration Manager documentation.